"Now Listen to Me..."

 Here's a short clip: Eerily foreshadowing the shower scene from Hitchcock's Psycho.

-My next TCM recommendation comes with a caveat: If you haven't seen the film before, please do so *before* reading my review.
+My next TCM recommendation comes with a caveat: If you haven't as yet seen this film, please do so *before* reading my review.
 Doctor Zhivago is the latest in a series of Top Ten Fool's Gold: The Overrated and will be shown on TCM Monday, July 17 at 5pm PST.

 John Ford's most expressively emotional western, The Searchers, previously reviewed here is Top Ten Western #2 and is as likely as any film to provide one with a truly unforgettable, rich and rewarding movie watching experience.
 The journey will begin Thursday, July 20 (early morning) at 3am PST.